andrewc2/LHWB-Bot/README.md

 `node redBotNonMusic.js`

 ### Thanks to:
-@FearlessSwiftie, @richmoj3, and the Discord.io people for all the help!
+@FearlessSwiftie, @richmoj3, @Donran and the Discord.io people for all the help!